dinhphuc/dinhphuc/README.md

 ------------
 ⚡ Quote:
-**Set a goal that makes you want to jump out of bed in the morning.**
+**Whatever you hold in your mind on a consistent basis is exactly what you will experience in your life.**

-Anonymous
+Tony Robbins